A Nuclear Interferometer for Ultra-Light Dark Matter Detection: The Concept

 The picture is more nuanced if one considers operating on a broad transition for which spontaneous decay becomes important relative to the proposed interferometer scales.
 Here, the increase in the phase shift that comes with increasing $L$ and $n$ is accompanied by a degradation of the interferometer contrast and the number of species in the cloud at the point of detection relative to their input design values due to the enhanced degree of spontaneous decay.
 Precisely which of these two parameters is degraded depends on where in the interferometric cycle the decay occurs and how far the decayed species have travelled away from the cloud before the end of the sequence.
 Those that have left the cloud contribute to a reduction in $N_\textnormal{s}$ whereas those which have lost coherence with the cloud due to decay but have not had time to travel significantly, form a diffuse background reducing $C$ \cite{sugarbaker2014atom}.
 Both of these effects manifest as an exponential increase in the shot-noise spectrum with the product $nL$ which, as we shall see, ultimately limits both the baseline and the LMT order that can be usefully deployed in such experiments.

 Before moving on we comment on the assumption that the experimental sensitivity is shot-noise limited.
 Achieving shot-noise limited detection is a key design goal for any atomic sensor and requires, by definition, that all other sources of noise arising from both systematic and stochastic effects, are subdominant.
-Whilst this ideal has already been demonstrated experimentally for small-scale table-top atom interferometers (see e.g. Refs.~\cite{PhysRevLett.82.4619,89a3421464ae4f86825d63b2f9954141,Muller:2007es}), scaling the experiments up to longer baselines brings additional considerations and challenges for noise control.
-Comprehensive assessments of the many sources of noise relevant to long-baseline atom interferometry (e.g. gravity gradients, laser phase noise, mechanical vibrations etc.), in addition to the various practices and techniques that may be deployed to control these, have been discussed at length in literature (see e.g. Refs.~\cite{Dimopoulos:2008sv,Dimopoulos:2008hx,Abe_2021,Mitchell:2022zbp}) and used to place requirements on various aspects of the experimental operation.
+The use of a gradiometer configuration (as opposed to using a single interferometer) is key in this respect, allowing common mode noise which acts identically on the upper and lower interferometers, such as laser phase noise or mechanical jitters, to be rejected with a differential measurement.
+Whilst shot-noise limited sensitivity has already been demonstrated experimentally in table-top atom interferometers (see e.g. Refs.~\cite{PhysRevLett.82.4619,89a3421464ae4f86825d63b2f9954141,Muller:2007es}), scaling up to longer baselines brings additional considerations and challenges.
+In particular, coherence of the interrogated species needs to be maintained over the increased interferometry sequence duration which, for the instruments in question, is typically on the order of seconds.
+Comprehensive assessments of the many sources of noise relevant to long-baseline atom interferometry (e.g. gravity gradients, mechanical vibrations, black-body radiation etc.), in addition to various practices and techniques that may be deployed to control, or post-correct for these, have been discussed at length in literature (see e.g. Refs.~\cite{Dimopoulos:2008sv,Dimopoulos:2008hx,Abe_2021,Mitchell:2022zbp}) and used to place requirements on various aspects of the experimental operation.
 Where not already achievable with current technologies, these stand as targets for ongoing research and development.
 Given that the arguments for many of these noise sources carry over straightforwardly to both of the nuclear interferometry realisations presented in this work, we do not attempt to replicate this discussion, assuming that such conditions and practices could also be successfully applied to any future nuclear interferometer experiment.
-Instead, in Sec.~\ref{sec:real} we identify just the most significant sources of noise that are likely to impact each of the proposals outlined in this work, compare them to the shot-noise floor and discuss any resulting implications for the instrument design or experimental operation.
+We instead focus on those aspects which are unique to the nuclear interferometer configurations presented here.
+In Sec.~\ref{sec:real} we identify the most significant sources of noise likely to impact each of the proposals outlined in this work, compare them to the shot-noise floor and discuss any resulting implications for the instrument design or experimental operation.